569 Lexington Avenue: DoubleTree operation

+The hotel remained closed in late 2022, even as the number of hotel rooms in the city had returned to 92 percent of pre-pandemic levels.
+A student dormitory, Found Study, opened at the building in late 2022.
+Female students living at the Webster Apartments in Hudson Yards, Manhattan, were relocated to 569 Lexington Avenue.
+In addition, the City University of New York (CUNY) leased dormitory space at the building during the redevelopment of its Brookdale campus in Kips Bay, Manhattan.
+CUNY bought 578 of the building's dorm rooms for $86 million in April 2025, and it paid another $125 million for six stories of the building that August.

 Critical reception and impact

-When the hotel opened, The New York Times described the hotel as having "brought the glitter and modernity of Miami Beach into Midtown Manhattan".
+When the Summit Hotel opened, The New York Times described the hotel as having "brought the glitter and modernity of Miami Beach into Midtown Manhattan".
 Reception was generally negative; Lapidus said it was "the most hated hotel in New York".
 The Times wrote that the Summit's "curved sea-foam-blue facade and a sign straight out of The Jetsons" made it an object of derision.
 Ada Louise Huxtable believed the Summit was "a glittering display of gaudy confusion" and that its colorful design could not conceal the hotel's "small spaces and hard-headed economies".
 Walter McQuade of The Nation said the Summit was "too far from the beach".
 Another critic, Russell Lynes, said: "We are snobbishly intolerant in New York of the subculture of Florida".
 Lynes criticized the hotel's facade as having an "underwater" appearance, and he thought the vertical sign befitted "any motel on the road from Dallas to Fort Worth or any bowling alley in Paramus, N.J.".
 Time magazine called the interior a mixture of "Bronx baroque and Mexicali modrun"; on the other hand, "if judicious use of space is indeed essential, the Summit rates high."